January 24th 2021

-All-over facial threading is offered by professional brow bars up and down the land (we love blink, Shavata and Vaishaly), and an expert threading specialist can nix peach fuzz in no time, although be prepared for a lot of eye watering.
-A little redness and irritation can occur post-treatment, and it can take up to three days for this to subside.
-Avoid harsh treatments, retinol and exfoliating acids both beforehand and during recovery time, and avoid heavy and perfumed creams, as these could provoke flare-ups and breakouts.
-As peach fuzz eliminators go, this is also one with heritage- both women and men have been threading their faces for centuries.
+All-over facial threading is offered by professional brow bars up and down the land (we love blink and Shavata), and an expert threading specialist can nix peach fuzz in no time, although be prepared for a lot of eye watering.
+A little redness and irritation can occur post-treatment and it can take up to three days for this to subside.
+Avoid harsh treatments, retinol and exfoliating acids both beforehand and during recovery time and avoid heavy and perfumed creams, as these could provoke flare-ups and breakouts.
+As peach fuzz eliminators go, this is also one with heritage - both women and men have been threading their faces for centuries.

 Hair removal creams

 Of the sensitive facial variety is best, but even these can cause irritation and burns if not used correctly.
 Stick strictly to the development time on the packet and patch test before you go all in.
 A quick poll of the office (and online reviews back us up) suggests Veet Natural Inspirations Hair Removal Cream for Sensitive Skin, £7.49 is the one to beat.
 New hair removal kid on the block Sunny also has a Facial Hair Removal Cream, £5.50, in its range that we rate.
 It's scented with honeydew melon and leaves your face silky smooth for up to a week.
 Just ensure you wash both of these off thoroughly and avoid your potent skincare routine for afters - you need a gentle moisturiser to keep things calm.